 They’re economical and long-lasting but weigh more than composite or graphite options.
 The average weight for a wood pickleball paddle is 9 to 11 ounces.
 New players that are exploring the sport but don’t want to spend a lot may want to opt for a wooden version.

-These are just a few of the factors to consider when choosing a pickleball paddle.
+These are just a few of the factors to consider on how to select a pickleball paddle.
 Grip size, the paddle’s core, color, durability and other features may be of interest, especially for more experienced players that are developing their game and know exactly which areas they want to improve.

 Still not sure which type of pickleball paddle is right for you?
 We can help!
-Get in touch today for expert advice in choosing the right pickleball paddle.
+Get in touch today for expert advice on how to select the right pickleball paddle.